NDLANO/wp-ndla-h5p-caretaker/readme.txt

 First version released on the WordPress plugin directory.

 == Upgrade Notice ==

+= 1.0.19 =
+Upgrade to get rid of some smaller bugs and to enjoy the updated visuals.

 = 1.0.18 =
 Upgrade if you need intro/outro with formatting.